-In light of the conclusions drawn in the foregoing Viability Statement and as set out in note 19.1 to the financial statements on page 65, the Company has adequate financial resources to continue in operational existence for at least the next 12 months.
+In light of the conclusions drawn in the foregoing Viability Statement and as set out in note 19.1 to the financial statements on page 65, the Company has adequate financial resources to continue in operational existence for at least the next 12 months from the date of signing of this report.

-Therefore, the directors believe that it is appropriate to continue to adopt the going concern basis in preparing the financial statements.
+Therefore, the Directors believe that it is appropriate to continue to adopt the going concern basis in preparing the financial statements.
 In reviewing the position as at the date of this report, the Board has considered the guidance on this matter issued by the Financial Reporting Council.